-What is net income & how do you calculate it?
+Net income: What it is and how you calculate it

-Net income is the amount of money you bring home after taxes and deductions are taken out of your paycheck.
-For businesses, net income refers to the money left over after business expenses have been paid.
+Net income is the amount of money you bring home after taxes and other deductions are taken out of your paycheck.
+For businesses, net income refers to the money that remains after business expenses have been paid.

 Learn more about what net income is, how to calculate it and how to use it to budget better.

-• Understanding net income may help you manage your finances more effectively.
+• Understanding net income can help you manage your finances more effectively.
 This may help you better plan for the future.

 For individuals, net income matters because it shows you how much money you may be able to spend.
-And for a business, net income is the amount of money left over after all expenses are paid.
+And for a business, net income is the amount of money remaining after all expenses are paid.

 Knowing your net income, or net pay, can be a good way to budget and look for areas where you could cut back on spending.
 And for businesses, it can also offer a picture of how much profit a company is bringing in.